Vojvodina Travel Guide

 Novi Sad © Acka27

 The northern part of Serbia is 'big sky country', lying on the vast Panonian plane sweeping down from Hungary.
-The bordered by rivers on two sides, the countryside is dotted with many small towns, monasteries and castles.
+Bordered by rivers on two sides, the countryside is dotted with many small towns, monasteries and castles.

 The countryside around Novi Sad and throughout Vojvodina is rich and fertile, providing much of the food for the rest of Serbia.
 A patchwork of farms and vineyards, this is a great place for outdoor activities like horseback riding, golf, and hiking.
 Lake Palic is a popular weekend destination, with its art nouveau buildings, 19th-century spa, and excellent restaurants.